MykeMR/MykeMR/README.md

 My main focus is bug bounty, web security, mobile pentesting, and cloud infrastructure audits.
 My favorite tools are Burp Suite, Python scripts, and a good cup of coffee ☕

-I've found over XX vulnerabilities across different programs, but privately... it's probably way more than that at this point.
+I have found vulnerabilities in different programs, but privately... there are probably many more at this point.

 **Fun Facts:**